 While there may be many ways in which the original loop may have been created, one possibility is that in the original timeline Jane was born in 1945, became pregnant by some other man (not John) leading to the operation in which she became a man.Or it may be that surgery became necessary at some stage in her life due to medical problems connected to her having both sets of reproductive organs.
 Either way, Robertson could have then recruited John for Space Corp, while planning to devise a plan in which he uses John’s “hermaphroditism” to create a predestination paradox in which John travels back in time and impregnates Jane.

 The reason for Robertson wanting to create such a paradox is unclear, although he does seem to indicate having an agent freely operating outside of normal time inside a closed time loop represented a vital part of the Bureau’s operation.

 “Never Do Yesterday What Should Be Done Tomorrow.”

 “If at Last You Do Succeed, Never Try Again.”

 “A Paradox May Be Paradoctored.”

 “Even Jove Nods.”

-The Timeline Of Predestination
+The Timeline of Predestination

-1975, The temporal agent then retires to 1975 but he still retains the use of the time machine which fails to deactivate itself.
+1975, The Barkeep then retires to 1975 but he still retains the use of the time machine which fails to deactivate itself.
 The retired agent soon tracks down the Fizzle Bomber, who actually turns out to be himself in the future.
 He seems to have become insane from using the non-deactivated time machine too often as he sought to travel in time and avert disasters from occurring.
-However, his actions actually caused thousands of other untold deaths to happen in the process, and so disgusted with his future self, the agent shoots and kills the Fizzle Bomber, thus ensuring he becomes him.
+However, his actions actually caused thousands of other untold deaths to happen in the process, and so disgusted with his future self, the Barkeep shoots and kills the Fizzle Bomber, thus ensuring he becomes him.